saraghsm/sound-of-failure/README.md

 Sound of failure
 ==============================

-an AI solution to reduce industrial downtime by diagnosing the failure of machines using their acoustic footprint.
+An AI solution to reduce industrial downtime by diagnosing the failure of machines using their acoustic footprint.

 #### -- Project Status: [Active]